 What’s more, there was also a significant decrease in the long-term mortality rates of patients who received stem cells after a heart attack.
 The average mortality rate of the group that received stem cells was 0.75% per year compared to 3.68% per year seen in the control group that did not receive stem cells.

-In summary, the STAR-heart study suggests that stem cell therapy can improve heart function, quality of life and enhance survival rates in people with chronic heart failure.
+In summary, the STAR-heart study suggests that stem cell therapy can improve heart function, quality of life and enhance the survival rates in people with chronic heart failure.

 Type 2 diabetes

 Type 2 diabetes is a metabolic disease linked to the hormone insulin.
 Insulin is responsible for regulating blood sugar levels.
-People with type 2 diabetes are unable to either produce insulin or are unable to produce the hormone insulin so their blood sugar levels remain constantly high.
+People with type 2 diabetes are unable to either produce insulin or are unable to produce the hormone insulin, so their blood sugar levels remain constantly high.

 As discussed here, numerous exciting clinical trials are investigating the use of stem cells to treat some of the most prevalent diseases like diabetes, heart disease, Alzheimer’s.